DaveDushi/Nand2Tetris/README.md

 ## Project 12: Jack Operating System
 Implemented parts of the Jack OS.

+## Acknowledgments
+Prof. Shimon Schocken and Mr. Ran Navok

 Please refer to nand2tetris.org for more detailed information, including source code, documentation, and any additional resources that may be available.

-## Acknowledgments
-Prof. Shimon Schocken
-Mr. Ran Navok